 The clear-air prediction procedures rely on radio-meteorological data to provide the basic location variability for the predictions.
-These data are provided in the form of maps which are contained in this Appendix.
+These data are provided in the form of maps which are contained in this Attachment.

-2 Maps of vertical variation of radio refractivity data
+2 Maps of vertical variation of radio refractivity data and surface refractivity

-For the global procedure, the clear-air radio-meteorology of the path is characterized for the continuous (long-term) interference mechanisms by the average annual value of $\Delta N$ (the refractive index lapse-rate over the first 1 km of the atmosphere) and for the anomalous (short-term) mechanisms by the time percentage, $\beta_0$ %, for which the refractive gradient of the lower atmosphere is below -100 N-units/km.
+For the global procedure, the clear-air radio-meteorology of the path is characterized for the continuous (long-term) interference mechanisms by the average annual value of ΔN (the refractive index lapse-rate over the first 1 km of the atmosphere) and for the anomalous (short-term) mechanisms by the time percentage, β_0 %, for which the refractive gradient of the lower atmosphere is below -100 N-units/km.
 These parameters provide a reasonable basis upon which to model the clear-air propagation mechanisms described in § 2 of Annex 1.
-For some of these quantities, data are provided in this Appendix for annual and worst-month calculations:
+The value for average sea-level surface refractivity, N_0 , is used for the calculation of the troposcatter model.